Get insider access

 Notable Mentions

 • Audeze MM-100: The Audeze MM-100 are wired, planar magnetic open-back headphones designed for professional audio mixing applications.
-They have a better build quality than the HiFiMan Sundara 2020, using more premium materials.
+They have a better build quality than the HiFiMan Sundara 2020, as they use more premium materials.
 However, they have a more recessed treble range and are heavier.
-They're currently on backorder via the Audeze website.
 See our review

 Recent Updates